-Any new applications with a Diploma qualification must be received by the NZCCA administrator prior to 31 December 2018 and include the appropriate number of supervised practicum hours (200 for Provisional Membership and 400 for Full Membership).
+Any new applications with a Diploma qualification must be received prior to 31 December 2018 and include the appropriate number of supervised practicum hours (200 for Provisional Membership and 400 for Full Membership).
 From 1 January 2019 applicants will need to have at least a Bachelor's degree in Counselling (or very similar) to apply.

 I completed my training overseas or I am planning on training overseas; will my qualification count for membership with NZCCA?

-To apply for membership you need to have your qualification evaluated by the NZ Qualifications Authority (NZQA) (https://www.nzqa.govt.nz/qualifications-standards/international-qualifications/ and https://www.nzqa.govt.nz/qualifications-standards/international-qualifications/international-qualifications-assessment/) to determine that it has New Zealand equivalency before you apply for Membership.
+To apply for membership you need to have your qualification evaluated by the NZ Qualifications Authority (NZQA) to determine their NZ level equivalence (a minimum of level 7 is required).
+Information on this process can be found on the following weblinks.

-Is there a specific requirement for Professional Development before I apply for membership?
+Is there a specific requirement for CPD before I apply for membership?

 Yes.
-You need to show that your Professional Development for the previous 12 months is in alignment with NZCCA’s Annual Practice Review requirement (minimum of 50 hours per year).
+You need to show that your CPD for the previous 12 months is in alignment with NZCCA’s Annual Practice Review requirement (minimum of 40 hours per year).

 Professional reading is limited to a maximum of 10 hours as we value connection with other professionals.

-Supervision, peer supervision, personal counselling, spiritual direction and meetings are not counted towards professional development hours.
+Supervision, peer supervision, personal counselling, spiritual direction, church conferences and meetings are not counted towards professional development hours.

 What are your requirements for supervision or supervisors?

-Please refer to our Supervision Statement for information on our supervision and supervisor requirements.
+Please refer to our Supervision Requirements for information on our supervision and supervisor requirements.